ethereum/go-ethereum/README.md

 Building Swarm requires Go (version 1.10 or later).

-    go get -d github.com/ethereum/go-ethereum
+    go get -d github.com/ethersphere/swarm

-    go install github.com/ethereum/go-ethereum/cmd/swarm
+    go install github.com/ethersphere/swarm/cmd/swarm

 ## Running Swarm

 Going through all the possible command line flags is out of scope here, but we've enumerated a few common parameter combos to get you up to speed quickly on how you can run your own Swarm node.

 To run Swarm you need an Ethereum account.
-You can create a new account by running the following command:
+Download and install [Geth](https://geth.ethereum.org) if you don't have it on your system.
+You can create a new Ethereum account by running the following command:

     geth account new